A swift fx transaction with goza.

 with goza.

 CW Express Centro Cambiario has dedicated their business to foreign exchange in the city of Mexicali BC for more than 50 years.
-Offering customers the best rates for pesos (MXN) and dollars (USD), the company wanted to modernize the way their customers obtained foreign exchange transactions.
+Primarily an in-person queue to exchange cash, CW Express wanted to create an app and debit card to meet the needs of modern users.

 Stakeholders